Borrow Materials Not Owned By IU

 - Indiana Residents : 30 day loan.

 - Wells Library Core Collection Materials: 14 days, maximum of 2 renewals for all borrowers.
+Because of the special nature of this collection, overdue fines will be charged to all borrowers, including faculty.

 Important: The circulation policies vary depending on the type of material and library and some library materials cannot be borrowed.
 More information on circulation policies, including limited circulation or non-circulating materials